colton-gabertan/NSACodeBreaker2021/README.md

 ### Starting Point
 ![image](https://user-images.githubusercontent.com/66766340/149032922-4809c818-cd10-4f40-8675-a98dd6e9a54d.png)

 Off the bat, we can see a variable that potentially holds the IP of the LP, called `ip`.
-Upon checking its XREFs (Cross-references), it gets initialized with 0x0 and defined after a call to `wcasbyllnvkwe`.
+Upon checking its XREFs (Cross-references), it gets initialized with 0x0 and defined after a call to `wcasbyllnvkwe()`.
 This function also took 0x13 as a parameter.
 We can infer that the return value of the function gets stored into `ip`, because return values typically get stored in `RAX`.
 And, then we can see a `MOV` of whatever gets stored into `RAX` to `ip`.

 ### `ip` Getting Defined
 ![image](https://user-images.githubusercontent.com/66766340/149034139-7b5191df-98ba-4533-8c74-ed0fd904b07e.png)

+Checking out the decompilation of the `wcasbyllnvkwe()` function, we can see that its parameter is called `stringId`.
+It utilizes a switch-case statement to return a char* (string) based on the `stringId`, and there is even a case defined for the value of 0x13.
+From here, we can ensure that it is a safe bet that calling this function with 0x13 will show us whatever string gets stored in `ip` for `gitGrabber()` to use.
+Optionally, you can rename functions in Ghidra with `L`.